webscraperio/web-scraper-documentation/docs/API.md

 X-RateLimit-Reset: 1609372800   // returned only when limit is reached
 ```

+### Handle API request limit

 [PHP SDK][sdk] has built-in backoff mechanism in case of reaching the limit.
 If
+API request limit is reached and 429 response code is returned, client will
+be automatically put to sleep and will make request again when API request
+limits are restored.

+This behavior can be disabled and throw exception instead of sleep.

+@include 'API/handle-api-limit'

-more API calls are required, please contact support.
+If more API calls are required, please contact support.

 ## Scraping job status